wcerfgba/moneylab-nft-essay/commits.md

-however, blockchain alone isn't enough to make a cryptocurrency. you also need consensus. because many people can try and append to the chain at the same time, the system needs a way for everyone to agree on the order in which to add the new blocks. consensus is a long-standing problem in computer science, people have been trying to solve distributed consensus for decades at this point, and there are many algorithms for it, like paxos and raft (https://raft.github.io/), but these protocols rely on (temporarily) giving one of the nodes more authority than the others.
+however, blockchain alone isn't enough to make a cryptocurrency. you also need consensus. because many people can try and append to the chain at the same time, the system needs a way for everyone to agree on the order in which to add new blocks. distributed consensus is a long-standing problem in computer science: people have been trying to solve distributed consensus for decades at this point, and there are many algorithms for it, like paxos and raft (https://raft.github.io/), but many of these protocols rely on (temporarily) giving one of the nodes more authority than the others. instead cryptocurrencies must rely on 'permissionless' distributed consensus algorithms, such as proof-of work, and proof-of-stake. ironically the 'consensus' algorithms used by cryptocurrencies are more accurately described as 'competition'. proof-of-work is used by bitcoin, and it relies on computers racing to find a solution to a computationally-intensive problem (https://i.ytimg.com/vi/BfCuqk4szGw/maxresdefault.jpg). this requires a lot of hardware and electricity (https://i.stack.imgur.com/lUcNE.jpg), and now bitcoin uses more electricity per year than some countries (https://specials-images.forbesimg.com/imageserve/60926a0a299518033fa65df5/960x0.jpg). proof-of-stake relies on users bidding for the privilege to validate transactions (https://www.gamblingcasinocruise.com/wp-content/uploads/2010/08/blackjack-table.jpg), which centralises control of the network with the wealthiest users (https://c1.staticflickr.com/5/4136/4788168631_854f39f121_b.jpg).

-and this is where proof-of-work and proof-of-stake come in (https://img-9gag-fun.9cache.com/photo/amPmdVX_460s.jpg). these are both permissionless consensus algorithms,